3 Lessons I Learned from Moving to Argentina

 Just like the three chickens I burnt to a crisp before I learned to use the gas oven, we’ve all had attempts blow up in our face.
 But you learn to see the upside (no smoke alarms!
 And the dogs next door love me even more.), laugh about it with your friends, and give it another shot.

 Have you traveled to Argentina?
-Email us at editor@to share your experience and advice with the Pink Pangea community.
+Email us at [email protected] to share your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.
+Top photo by Unsplash.